ivadomed/ivadomed/docs/source/configuration_file.md

 #### roi
 Dict. of parameters about the region of interest
 - `suffix`: String.
 Suffix of the derivative file containing the ROI used to crop (e.g. `"_seg-manual"`) with `ROICrop` as transform.
 Please use `null` if you do not want to use an ROI to crop.
 - `slice_filter_roi`: int.
-It filters (i.e. discards from the dataset) slices where the ROI mask has with less than this number of non zero voxels.
-Active when using `"ROICrop"`.
+If the ROI mask contains less than `slice_filter_roi` non-zero voxels, the slice will be discarded from the dataset.
+This feature helps with noisy labels, e.g., if a slice contains only 2-3 labeled voxels, we do not want to use these labels to crop the image.
+This parameter is only considered when using `"ROICrop"`.

 ## Split dataset